bozzimarcello/my_test_app/README.md

 # my_test_app
-a test application, delete whenever you want
+a test application, delete it whenever you want